Inverse Optimization: Theory and Applications: Applications in Estimation Problems

-The operations of electricity markets vary significantly across geographic regions, where different market-clearing models can be employed and where different types of data sets are made available.
-These distinctions offer opportunities for new research directions.
-For example, \citet{ruiz2013revealing} examine a market where the constraints of the models are published rather than the bids.
-The authors describe a duality-based inverse optimization model that can infer the stepwise bid functions of producers.
-Finally, these markets also provide interesting examples of settings where the optimal dual variables of the forward problem are both meaningful and directly accessible as data.
-These values help to restrict the parameter search space and may potentially allow for more precise parameter estimation using fewer data points.
+This application also demonstrates how optimal dual variables of the forward problem can be both meaningful and directly accessible as data.
+These values can help restrict the parameter search space and may allow for more precise parameter estimation using fewer data points.